Get Help Today(877) 648-4288

 - Between 2002 and 2015, Heroin fatalities increase 6.2-fold and Fentanyl and other synthetic Opioid fatalities increase 5.9-fold.

-- Individuals between 25 and 54 are experience the highest rates of overdose.
+- Individuals between 25 and 54 are experiencing the highest rates of overdose.

-- West Virginia, Maryland, Maine, and Utah experienced the highest rates of fatal Opioid overdose.
+- West Virginia, Maryland, Maine, and Utah experienced the highest rates of fatal Opioid use.